brooklynrail/brooklynrail-platform/content/people/nick-ravich.md

   Close Up,_ which he also co-created.
-As a director, series producer, and consulting producer for Art21, Nick has been directly involved in the production of 300 (and counting) digital shorts which have been screened over 75 times at over 30 film festivals across the world—including DOC NYC, BlackStar, and Newfest—and have been honored with a Vimeo Staff Pick and Video Consortium New York screenings.
+As a director, series producer, and consulting producer for Art21, Nick has been directly involved in the production of 300 (and counting) digital shorts which have been screened over 125 times at over 70 film festivals across the world—including BlackStar, DOC NYC, Full Frame, and Newfest—and have been honored multiple Vimeo Staff Picks.
 portraits:
   - media: 2024/04/nick-ravich
 instagram: nickyravich